Nadim-Mahmud/Lab-Collections/Computer Peripherals and Interfacing/README.md

 # MDA dot matrix:

 Think each LED as 3 leg LED.
 8255's port C is conected with each column starting from 7 to 0 (Left - Right) and port A and B conected as 7 to 0 (Top - Bottom).
 LED are common anode LED.
-Prot A responsible for green and port B is responsible for green light.
+Prot A responsible for green and port B is responsible for red light.
 To light up a specific point of that matrix we should keep
 C of that column (1)(Common Anode) and if red light then rows(A = 1, B = 0) and if green light then rows(A = 0, B = 1) { 0 = ON, 1 = OFF}